 This option is valid for linked sessions only, not for RPC sessions.
+The colon is not required.

 Sets the name that will be used for this session in cache statistics collected by statmonitor.
-Setting the name prior to login allows statistics to be collected and displayed under a single meaningful name, rather than being split between the intial default name and a later meaningful name assigned using System class >> cacheName:.
+Setting the name prior to login allows statistics to be collected and displayed under a single meaningful name, rather than being split between the initial default name and a later meaningful name assigned using System class >> cacheName:.